haowu97/netlify/content/posts/Courses20-21/InternationalFinance/02BalanceOfPayment.en.md

 Following examples treat the U.S. as home country.

-【Good import)】Import Fax machine and pay for purchase with a $1,000 check.
+【Good import】Import Fax machine and pay for purchase with a $1,000 check.

 |                                                              | Credit | Debit  |
 | ------------------------------------------------------------ | ------ | ------ |
 | Fax machine purchase (Current account, good import)          |        | $1,000 |
 | Sale of bank deposit by Citibank (Financial account, asset sale) | $1,000 |        |

-【Service import)】Suppose that during your travels in France, you pay $200 for a fine dinner at the Restaurant.
+【Service import】Suppose that during your travels in France, you pay $200 for a fine dinner at the Restaurant.
 Lacking cash, you place the charge on your Visa credit card.

 |                                                              | Credit | Debit |
 | ------------------------------------------------------------ | ------ | ----- |